 Definition of Resistance

 The property of the substance to resist the flow of electric current through it is known as resistance.
 The unit of resistance is Ohm.
-The conductors have free electrons moving randomly inside the metal, and on application of voltage, the electrons starts moving from the lower potential point to the higher potential point.
+The conductors have free electrons moving randomly inside the metal, and on the application of voltage, the electrons start moving from the lower potential point to the higher potential point.

 V ∝ I

 V = RI

 I – Current